King Kong (Gorilla Zoe album)

 King Kong is the third solo studio album by American rapper Gorilla Zoe.
-It was released on June 14, 2011 via Entertainment One.
+It was released on June 14, 2011 via Block Entertainment and Entertainment One.
 Production was handled by Sonny Digital, Drumma Boy and DJ Montay among others.
 It features guest appearances from Gucci Mane, Lil' Jon, Ray Dinero and Yo Gotti.

 The album debuted at number 56 on the Billboard 200, number 12 on the Top R&B/Hip-Hop Albums, number 8 on the Top Rap Albums and number 9 on the Independent Albums charts, selling 10,300 copies in the United States in its first week.
 It was preceded by three singles: "What's Goin On", "Twisted" and "Crazy".
-The second single off of the album, "Twisted", debuted at number 77 on the US Billboard Hot 100 chart.